 General / Genetic Requests

-The N. Ireland Cancer Registry (NICR) provides data and information for approximately 250 requests each year.
-In 2015, 99% of genetic requests were completed within the recommended 10 working days and 99% of general requests for information were completed within the recommended 20 working days.
+The N. Ireland Cancer Registry (NICR) provides data and information for approximately 98 requests in 2022.
+In 2022, 100% of genetic requests were completed within the recommended 10 working days and 100% of general requests for information were completed within the recommended 20 working days.

 There are two different types of request that can be made: